-For more than 30 years, corrections industry constituents – facilities, inmates, and the family and friends of inmates – have relied on Securus Technologies and its predecessor organizations for technology solutions designed to fulfill their specialized needs.
+For more than 30 years, corrections industry constituents – facilities, incarcerated individuals, and the family and friends of incarcerated individuals – have relied on Securus Technologies and its predecessor organizations for technology solutions designed to fulfill their specialized needs.
 In recent years, Securus has strategically executed a revolutionary growth plan by acquiring organizations offering complimentary products and services beyond communications, fortifying Securus’ position in the industry as the leading provider of full-spectrum civil and criminal justice technology solutions.
 We will continue to build our story by connecting what matters to our partners and customers.
 Please explore our timeline.

 - Securus acquires GovPayNet and expands its payment process services

-- Securus acquires Jobview to help inmates with employment
+- Securus acquires Jobview to help incarcerated individuals with employment

 - Securus launches The Securus Foundation to lower recidivism and ease reentry

 - Securus partners with Harris Corp., Corresoft and Prison Entrepreneurship Program